Calgorr/Datachef-Invoice-automation-THA/README.md

 1.  **Create S3 Buckets**: Establish two S3 buckets for source and destination purposes.
 2.  **Setup SFTP Server**: Deploy an SFTP server via AWS Transfer Family linked to the source S3 bucket.
 Schedule the server to start operations two days before each month's end.
+3. **SFTP Server Deletion**: Schedule the deletion of the SFTP server at the first day of each month 10 Am.
-3.  **Deploy Lambda Function**: Implement a Lambda function triggered by file uploads to the source bucket, facilitating file transfers to the destination bucket.
+4.  **Deploy Lambda Function**: Implement a Lambda function triggered by file uploads to the source bucket, facilitating file transfers to the destination bucket.
-4.  **Prepare DynamoDB Table**: Construct a DynamoDB table for storing user details and SSH keys.
+5.  **Prepare DynamoDB Table**: Construct a DynamoDB table for storing user details and SSH keys.
-5.  **Configure SFTP Users**: Employ a Lambda function to integrate user details from the DynamoDB table into the SFTP server.
+6.  **Configure SFTP Users**: Employ a Lambda function to integrate user details from the DynamoDB table into the SFTP server.
-6.  **Schedule SFTP Server Management**: Utilize an event-based system for SFTP server operational scheduling.
+7.  **Schedule SFTP Server Management**: Utilize an event-based system for SFTP server operational scheduling.

 Usage
 -----